Skip to content

 yaml_file Path

-Path to the YAML file containing the pipeline configuration.
+Path to the YAML pipeline file.

 Argument(..., help='Path to the YAML file containing the pipeline configuration')